 During this year, you should apply for doctoral dissertation improvement grants and other kinds of support for your research.

 If you haven't already gained teaching experience by working as a Graduate Student Instructor for two semesters, you should do so now.

-Meet each year with your Dissertation Committee to make sure you are on track.
-Meetings should be completed by November 1.
+Meet each year with your Dissertation Committee to discuss your progress and make sure you are on track.
+Meetings should be completed by December 1.

 File your dissertation.

 IB students are in "good standing" if they are -

 - Within normative time (5 years) of beginning the program

 - Current on Annual Review (submitted to GSAO by relevant cohort deadline each academic year)